Turtel216/typedjs/README.md

 - No modules/import system yet
 - No algebraic data types (ADTs) yet
 - No pattern matching
-- No row polymorphism for structural object typing
 - No optimization pipeline yet (just direct lowering)

 ---